Disease Reporting

 Additional resources

-Utah Code 26-6, the Communicable Disease Control Act, gives the Utah Department of Health and Human Services (DHHS) authority to investigate and control communicable diseases and epidemic infections which may affect the public health.
-The Communicable Disease Control Act allows DHHS to identify diseases that must be reported, and establish rules for how those diseases should be identified, reported, investigated and controlled.
+Utah Code 26B-7-2, Detection and Management of Chronic and Communicable Diseases and Public Health Emergencies, gives the Utah Department of Health and Human Services (DHHS) authority to investigate and control communicable diseases and epidemic infections which may affect the public’s health.
+This law allows DHHS to identify diseases that must be reported, and establish rules for how those diseases should be identified, reported, investigated, and controlled.
 DHHS establishes these rules through the Utah Communicable Disease Rule R386-702.

 Public health in Utah also has the authority to collect any records or other materials necessary to conduct a thorough investigation.
 This may include medical records, additional laboratory testing results, treatment and vaccination history, clinical material, or contact information for cases, suspect cases, or persons potentially exposed.